Alex-Quinn/front-range-moderates/_app/_posts/boulder/1970-03-05-crystal-mantle.md

 Description
 {: .largetype}
-Fun movement on really cool cobbles.
+Fun movement on cool cobbles.
 Unique for Flagstaff and definitely worth getting on.

 More Info